pdxiv/LuaScott/Adventure Editor Manual.md

 These four commands may use one or more parameters found in the condition line of the same action entry.
 For example, if the first parameter found in the conditions was a 10 (PAR 10) and the first command which used a parameter in the commands was a GOTOY command, the player would move to room 10 (GOTO 10).

 If a command uses one parameter, its value is represented by "Par #1" in the following command description.
-If the command uses two parameters the first is represented by "Par #1" and the second by "Par #2."
+If the command uses two parameters, the first is represented by "Par #1" and the second by "Par #2."
 The parameters used by any command are skipped by later commands if they also use parameters.
 For example, if the conditions held three parameters: PAR 3, PAR 15, PAR 26 in that order, the first command that used a parameter would use the 3, the second command would use the 15 and the third would use the 26.
 Too many parameters in the conditions has no effect.
 But not having as many parameters in the conditions as the number expected by the commands will produce strange results.
 For example, specifying no parameters in the conditions and having a "GETX" command in the commands.

 These are the possible command codes in ADVENTURE 8.3: